HACCP/General Principles of Food Hygiene (CAC/ RCP 1-1969, Rev. 4-2003)

 - identifying, assessing and controlling hazards for human health

-- higher product safety and lower product liability risks
+- improving food safety and reducing product liability risks

 - enhancing consumer protection and confidence